 The Personal Independence Payment benefit is replacing Disability Living Allowance.
-PIP is a regular payment for those with a long-term illness or disability lead full, active, and independent lives.
+PIP is a regular payment to help people with a long-term illness or disability lead full, active, and independent lives.

-NEW PIP BENEFIT: That means new claimants aged 16 to 64 can use this help guide to find out how and when to claim PIP.
-Click for PIP guidelines in Welsh.
+Any new claimants aged 16 to 64 can use this help guide to find out how and when to claim PIP.

-PIP rates are not assessed by the condition itself.
-So, in most cases an assessment works out how much help you need.
-Regular reassessment of PIP rates ensures you get the best support.
+The amount of PIP you get is not assessed by the condition's severity.
+So, in most cases it is an assessment that works out how much help you need, instead.
+Regular reassessment of PIP benefit rates ensures you get the best support.

 The Disability Living Allowance was a similar benefit for long-term ill-health.
 DLA is ending for those aged 16 to 64 or those who were born after the 8th of April 1948.